-DATA SOURCE: Based on data collected from January through September in the Sample Adult Core component of the 2008 National Health Interview Survey.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-September 2010, Sample Adult Core component.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

-2Estimates for this Healthy People 2010 Leading Health Indicator are age adjusted using the projected 2000 U.S. population as the standard population and using two age groups: 65-74 years and 75 years and over.
+2Estimates for this Healthy People 2010 Leading Health Indicator are age-adjusted using the projected 2000 U.S. population as the standard population and using two age groups: 65-74 years and 75 years and over.